meriamourriAlx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 7 - Script that Creates a file containing Best school Task 8 - Script that redirects the output of ls -la into ls_cwd_content Task 9 - Script that Write a script that duplicates the last line of the file iacta Task 10 - Script that
+Task 7 - Script that Creates a file containing Best school Task 8 - Script that redirects the output of ls -la into ls_cwd_content Task 9 - Script that Write a script that duplicates the last line of the file iacta Task 10 - Script that Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Task 11 - Script that